NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 **Use Cases**

-- Useful for regulatory requirements that may not support multi-tenant vitualization.
+- Useful for regulatory requirements that may not support multi-tenant virtualization.
 - Great for licensing which does not support multi-tenancy or cloud deployments
 - Can be purchased On-Demand (hourly).
 - Can be purchased as a Reservation for up to 70% off the On-Demand price.